meltano/handbook/src/_engineering/index.md

 and reviewers will learn new things to look out for until they catch (almost) everything the expert would, at which points they will be experts themselves.

+## Significant Product Changes

+We aim to engage with the community for feedback whenever significant product changes are being proposed for Meltano, the SDK, and the Hub.
+The most common way we do this is via Office Hours and Demo Day.
+Internal team members as well as external contributors should plan to present at office hours and/or demo day to collect feedback from the broader community.

+If it is not possible to present at office hours or demo day, it may be possible for a knowledgeable team member or community member to present on your behalf.
+Alternatively, you may also post a recorded video demo and walkthrough, of length between 2 and 10 minutes, to the `#contributing` channel on slack, posting a link also on your MR. You may use Slack's built-in video message feature, the free tool [Loom](https://loom.com), or another similar tool.

 ## Useful issue boards

 - [Development Flow](https://gitlab.com/groups/meltano/-/boards/536761), with a column for each `flow::` label.
 Don't forget to filter by milestone, and/or assignee!